lassoid/active_fields/README.md

 ## Field Types

-The plugin comes with a structured set of _Active Field_ types:
+The plugin comes with a structured set of _Active Fields_ types:

 ```mermaid
 classDiagram